Raif Badawi remains in prison. Raif Badawi still awaits 950 lashes with a whip. Raif Badawi remains in danger …

 * * * *

-March 15, 2017, marks the 1755th day in prison for Raif Badawi, the Saudi Arabian writer who is in jail for writing.
+June 17, 2017, marks five years in prison for Raif Badawi, the Saudi Arabian writer who is in jail for writing.

 There is no new news to report regarding Raif’s condition.
 The absence of news is a heavy, ever-present reminder that Raif Badawi is always in imminent danger of his punishment being resumed.
 Saudi Arabia has never publicly stated any intention to free him, reduce his ten-year sentence, or show him any leniency.
 He is always in imminent danger.

 For Raif—and for his lawyer and brother-in-law Waleed Abulkhair, who is also in prison in Saudi Arabia in a gross violation of his human rights—and for their two brilliant and courageous wives, Ensaf Haidar and Samar Badawi, today is just another January 13, just another Friday.
 Just another Friday spent weighing the choice between daring to dream of freedom or not expending the energy in the risky business of dreaming.